 Step 4 –Locate the Generate Code button located in the upper right part of the interface.
 A new window will open.
 Change the default HTTP output to JAVA OK HTTP.
 This is needed to make sure the message is escaped properly.
 Locate and copy the values for mediaType, content-type, and authorization.

 Step 1 – Start by creating a new workflow and add a new Recurrence logic block.

 Step 2 – Add a new follow-up cation of type HTTP.
 I’ve renamed the HTTP block New Test Request.
-This way it’s easy to understand what each block is doing when collapsed.
+This way, it’s easy to understand what each block is doing.

 Step 3 – Expend the HTTP block we’ve just added and set the METHOD to POST.

-Body should contain the value from mediaType, Authorization the same as Authorization and Content-Type the value from content-type.
+The Body should contain the value from mediaType, Authorization the same as Authorization, and Content-Type the value from content-type.

-Once completed you can add additional steps for handling the response message.
-I’ve already written several post covering how to parse JSON and text data which can be found filtering on logic apps.
+Once completed, you can add additional steps for handling the response message.
+I’ve already written several posts covering how to parse JSON and text data which can be found filtering on logic apps.